DigitalOxCanada/GetDotNetSDK/README.md

 # GetDotNetSDK
 Powershell script to quickly get a dotnet sdk installer.

+** This script works in Powershell Core only **

 # How it works
 From powershell just run the script.